MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 The [IntelliCode extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCode) provides the following functionality:

-- [AI-assisted IntelliSense](overview.md#context-aware-code-completions) for C#, C++, and XAML that predicts the most likely correct API for the developer to use instead of just an alphabetical list of members.
+- [AI-assisted IntelliSense](overview.md#context-aware-code-completions) for multiple languages that predicts the most likely correct API for the developer to use instead of just an alphabetical list of members.
 It uses the developer's current code context and patterns to provide this dynamic list.

    For C# users, in addition to providing member suggestions, IntelliCode also provides *argument completion*.
-This capability stars the most likely argument names that you'll use when you call a method.
-It also places those suggestions at the top of the completion list.
+This capability stars the most likely argument names that you'll use when you call a method and places those suggestions at the top of the completion list.
 The completion list appears when you start typing inside the parentheses or press **Ctrl**+**Space**.

    ![Argument completion in IntelliCode for Visual Studio](media/argument-completion.png)